ArthurFialho/ArthurFialho/README.md

 ---

 ### 🎯 About Me
+s
 My name is Arthur Fialho and I'm a full-stack developer from Belo Horizonte, Brazil.
 My focus is on pursuing a career in the development area.
-I have knowledge in the areas of database, front-end and back-end, qualifying me as a full-stack developer.
+I have knowledge in the areas of front-end and back-end and databases, qualifying me as a full-stack developer.

 I am currently studying Computer Architecture and Networking at @Cotemig.
 Furthermore, I am a person with excelent communication skills and proactivity.